From the Garden: Awakening Your Senses at Landis

 Our planting strategy will provide our visitors with the opportunity to engage in a sensory experience.
 To further enhance accessibility, Landis will install plant labels and signage.
 These signs will include written English, QR-coded audio, and Braille.

-Across New York State there are about a dozen primary public sensory gardens and trails.
+Across New York State there are about a dozen public sensory gardens and trails.
 These include the Fragrance Garden at the Brooklyn Botanical Garden, Helen’s Garden for the Senses at the NY Botanical Garden, the Riverwalk Sensory Trail at Hudson Crossing Park in Schuylerville, and the Autism Nature Trail (ANT) at Letchworth State Park.
 In the near future, the sensory garden at Landis will be included in that list – and can be savored by all of our visitors.

 Spring 2026